EzequielGonzalez1/ProyectoIABot/README.md

 - OUR COMPANY” section describing the history, mission and values of the company.
 - OUR SERVICES” section detailing the services offered, with images and concise descriptions.
 - Integration with social networks for greater visibility.
--Chatbot support to provide information, schedule personalized assistance and more.
+-Chatbot support to provide information, schedule personalized assistance and notifications email.

 ###  WEBSITE